oasis-tcs/openc2-tc-ops/oc2-companion.md

 well-defined in the specs is, again, they're not defined directly in a Serialization format like JSON, but instead are defined abstractly, and it's inferred that those abstract definitions can map to *any* concrete serialization.
-But this isn't stated outloud, leaving some obvious tension between "We're not dipping our toes in serialization directly" and "Well, we recognize you need some hints on how to actually implement this."
+But this isn't stated out loud, leaving some obvious tension between "We're not dipping our toes in serialization directly" and "Well, we recognize you need some hints on how to actually implement this."
 That's why there are a lot of examples in JSON, but with asterisks saying "This section is non-normative".

-For the sake of ease and to actually implement something, let's assume OpenC2 messages are always JSON.
+For the simplicaty and to actually implement something, for this discussion let's assume OpenC2 messages are always JSON.

-Back to the action/target pair:
+Back to the Action/Target pair:

 ```
      Action is always a single-word, eg "deny"